 Yep, according to my latest research, that’s who she is!
 And by the way, happy 94th birthday, Shamshad Begum!

 P.S.
-There is also a great shot of Ruby Myers acka Sulochana somewhere in the middle.
+Originally, I had labeled her as Gope’s beautiful Jewish wife, but further evidence shows that she was not actually Jewish (see comments).
+However, there is shot in this clip of one of the great Jewish actresses, Ruby Myers aka Sulochana (somewhere in the middle).
 She’s a big woman here (though maybe not as big as Latika’s husband), and she’s wearing a nice big hat.
 This is the best clip of this song that I have seen, and it includes very nice parts that were edited out of the version(s) that I’ve posted before.

 Had I not been busy, I would have posted this for April 1.

 P.S.
 As a few of you know, this is the original song in Mirza Sahiban (1947):

 I do not know anything about the Padmini-Sivaji film.
 But maybe one of the South Indian film fans or Padmini fanatics out there could fill us in a little.